Rear Window, but make it sexy.Read more…

 How much does YouTube Premium cost?

 Historically, YouTube has been an ad-supported platform that is free to use.
-So in order to entice people to pay a regular monthly fee, they needed to offer more than just an ad-free experience.
+So in order to entice people to pay a regular monthly fee, it needed to offer more than just an ad-free experience.

 Fortunately, YouTube added a whole heap of features to YouTube Premium to make it a much more exciting proposition.
 Here's what you get for your $14.99 each month: